ISEL-UFU/crar-replication-package/README.md

 Configuring the dataset
 -----------------------------------------------------------

-1. Download the SO Dump of March 2019 (backup2019crar-min.backup).
+1. Download the SO Dump of March 2019 (backup2019crar-min.backup - available on Zenodo https://zenodo.org/record/5115300#.YPyOcDrQ9H7).
 This is a preprocessed dump, downloaded from the official web site containing the main tables we use.
 We only consider Java posts.
 Postsmin table (representing posts table) has extra columns with the preprocessed data used by Crar.

 2. On your DB tool, create a new database named stackoverflow2019journaldycrokage.
 This is a query example: